 Can you say that you are completely satisfied with the way you are working towards your goals?
 Hopefully, continuing to strive for the goals that you’ve set is bringing you joy and filling you with purpose.

 But, maybe it’s not.
 Maybe you feel a bit lost and unsure.
-Perhaps you were being too ambitious when you started setting goals.
-Or maybe your life has changed in a way that you didn’t expect, like losing your job or a breakup.
+Perhaps you were being too ambitious when you first started setting goals.
+Or maybe your life has changed in a way that you didn’t expect, like losing your job or having a breakup.

 Sometimes we just have to yell pivot like we’re in a 90s sitcom and start in a new direction.